pauldennis2/TextQuest/GameMechanics.md

 * prereqs - The areas of magic the hero must know in order to cast the spell.
 Optionally can be specified with a number like "fire 2" meaning the hero needs a 2nd level of fire mastery to cast the spell.
 * reagents - any items that are required for and consumed by the spell.
 If missing, spell will fail.
 If present they'll be consumed.
 * requiredItems - any items that are required for the spell.
 If missing, spell will fail.
 If present spell will be cast without consuming the item.
-* actions - the actual effects of thespell.
+* actions - the actual effects of the spell, expressed in the same syntax as events.
+* statusString - if the spell places a buff or debuff, it should have a statusString associated with it.
+This string should start with a + to indicate a buff or a - to indicate a debuff.

-The hero will be offered opportunities on levelup to learn new areas of magic or perhaps to advance in an area in which they already have some skill.
+The hero will be offered opportunities on leveling up to learn new areas of magic or perhaps to advance in an area in which they already have some skill.

+The concept of "magic areas" is meant to give flexibility, so that you can allow the hero to cast multiple types of spells from learning one area of magic.
+If you *don't* want this to be the case, you can always define each spell as it's own "area" of magic.
+(So the hero would need to directly know "fireball" magic to cast the "Fireball" spell).